eigenteam/eigen-git-mirror/unsupported/Eigen/CXX11/src/Tensor/README.md

 Example: Reduction along one dimension.

-    // Create a tensor of 3 dimensions: 2, 3, 4
-    Eigen::Tensor<int, 2> a(2, 3);
+    // Create a tensor of 2 dimensions Eigen::Tensor<int, 2> a(2, 3);
     a.setValues({{1, 2, 3}, {6, 5, 4}});
     // Reduce it along the second dimension (1)...